TedHusted/awake/awake.md/awake.md

 Idisi: Spiderman has wide eyes, like a grey ET.
 He protects people from the shadows.
 Spiderman’s nemesis is the reptilian Green Goblin.
 Need I go on?

 Titan: Are you saying that the creator of Marvel’s Spiderman, Stan Lee, was an extraterrestrial?
-Or an AI?
+Or an SI?

 Idisi: Stan Lee was one of our most successful subliminal spokespeople.
 Lee appeared on our show, “Ancient Aliens”.
 His trademark word, “Excelsior”, translates to “Ever Upward”.
 Lee’s comic, “Goom”, is a retelling of our fight with other alien species, along with the Kree and the Skull.